 Making Balm of Gilead infused oil

-Expect a meager bud harvest unless you have a huge plantation of Cottonwood trees.
-Be sure to use whatever you do harvest fully.
+Expect a meagre bud harvest unless you have a huge plantation of Cottonwood trees.
+Be sure to use whatever you do harvest, fully.

 - For 1 cup or less of buds, place the buds in a wide mouth pint size mason jar.
 If you have two cups to 4 cups of buds, use a wide mouth quart jar.